openziti/agent/README.md

-# Ziti Foundation Library
+# Ziti Agent Library

-This is a library containing core infrastructure for Ziti.

-This is a step towards open-sourcing the entire Ziti ecosystem.
-We're in the process of working through preparing to alter our internal build and testing systems to accomodate the migration to GitHub.

-This is a work in progress.
+This library contains client and server code for adding IPC agent support to programs.
+It has built in support for collecting various debugging information, such as stackdumps and various pprof dumps.
+It can be used to update logrus logging levels and may also be extended for custom operations.